 The close links that have remained in place between business and politics in Indonesia since independence up to the present day give many benefits and opportunities for companies in terms of exploiting relationships through politicians.
-They have the freedom to lobby for or to remove various regulations and policies, which will benefit their company.
-As a result, the performance of companies through political connections with state officials is better than those enterprises, which do not have political connections (Joni et al., 2020a).
+They have the freedom to lobby for or to remove various regulations and policies which will benefit their company.
+As a result, the performance of companies through political connections with state officials is better than those enterprises which do not have political connections (Joni et al., 2020a).

-2.2 | Institutional background: The Indonesian board system
+2.2.
+Institutional Background: The Indonesian Board System

 Following the Dutch legal system, Indonesia implements a two-tier system (dual board system) regarding company board structure.
 This system is based on the European continental legal system.
-According to Indonesian Company Law (1995), this system divides the company's two separate boards, the Supervisory Board (Board of Commissioners) and the Management Board (Board of Directors [BOD]).
-The Board of Commissioners is in charge of: (1) directing strategies, investments, policies, budgets, risk control, and monitoring the use of company capital; (2) evaluating the salary determination system for officers and members of the BOD; (3) monitoring management implementation; and (4) monitoring the process of openness and effectiveness of communication within the company.
-Meanwhile, the BOD is responsible for the following tasks: (1) carrying out operational activities; (2) issuing an annual report; (3) developing a business plan; and (4) carrying out administrative tasks.
+According to Indonesian Company Law (1995), this system divides the company's two separate boards, the Supervisory Board (Board of Commissioners) and the Management Board (Board of Directors).
+The Board of Commissioners is in charge of: 1) directing strategies, investments, policies, budgets, risk control, and monitoring the use of company capital; 2) evaluating the salary determination system for officers and members of the board of directors; 3) monitoring management implementation; and 4) monitoring the process of openness and effectiveness of communication within the company.
+Meanwhile, the Board of Directors is responsible for the following tasks: 1) carrying out operational activities; 2) issuing an annual report; 3) developing a business plan; and 4) carrying out administrative task.

 In an Indonesian company, the board of commissioners (or supervisory board) is very important.
 The commissioners' primary responsibility is to oversee the company's management, ensuring strategies are correctly implemented and accountability is adhered to.
 Article 1 of the Company Law (1995) states that the board of commissioners is responsible for providing management with guidance, direction, and supervision, as well as advising the directors.
-The board of commissioners has the authority to appoint and remove directors from the BOD.
+The board of commissioners has the authority to appoint and remove directors from the board of directors.
 For a set period of time, the board of commissioners is appointed and dismissed by the General Meeting of Shareholders (GMS).

-The presence of the board of commissioners is required to assist companies in becoming more effective and efficient in dealing with complex problems, to provide analysis and other perspectives to the BOD, and to increase the objectivity of the board of commissioners/ supervisors' assessments.
+The presence of the board of commissioners is required to assist companies in becoming more effective and efficient in dealing with complex problems, to provide analysis and other perspectives to the board of directors, and to increase the objectivity of the board of commissioners/supervisors' assessments.
 Moreover, the role of the board of commissioners becomes more significant given that they derive from government or military backgrounds.
-Typically, Indonesian listed companies establish political connections with government ministers or bureaucrats by appointing a current or former government officer or military official as an independent board of commissioners' member (Joni et al., 2021b).
+Typically, Indonesian listed companies establish political connections with government ministers or bureaucrats by appointing a current or former government officer or military official as an independent board of commissioners member (Joni, et al., 2021b).

-2.3 | Theoretical framework
+2.3 Theoretical Framework